pianoleo1/Leo-s-Study-Guides.github.io/StudyGuides/Science/Segment3Scope1and2.md

 13. **Newton's First Law**: A body at rest remains at rest.
 A body in motion stays in motion.

-14. **Newton's Second Law**: Acceleration is dirrectly proportional to force and inversely proportional to mass.
+14. **Newton's Second Law**: Force = Mass x Acceleration; F=MA Acceleration is dirrectly proportional to force and inversely proportional to mass.

 15. **Newton's Third Law**: For every action, there is an equal and opposite reaction.